 One key to deterministic behavior is avoiding ambiguous SQL queries in stored procedures.
-Specifically, performing unsorted queries can result in a nondeterministic outcome.
+Specifically, performing unsorted queries can result in a non-deterministic outcome.
 VoltDB does not guarantee a consistent order of results unless you use a tree index to scan the records in a specific order or you specify an ORDER BY clause in the query itself.
-In the worst case, a limiting query, such as SELECT TOP 10 Emp\ID FROM Employees without an index or ORDER BY clause, can result in a different set of rows being returned.
-However, even a simple query such as SELECT \ from Employees can return the same rows in a different order.
+In the worst case, a limiting query, such as SELECT TOP 10 Emp_ID FROM Employees without an index or ORDER BY clause, can result in a different set of rows being returned.
+However, even a simple query such as SELECT from Employees can return the same rows in a different order.

 The problem is that even if a non-deterministic query is read-only, its results might be used as input to an INSERT, UPDATE, or DELETE statement elsewhere in the stored procedure.
 For clusters with a K-safety value greater than zero, this means unsorted query results returned by two copies of the same partition, which may not match, could be used for separate update queries.
-If this happens, VoltDB detects the mismatch, reports it as potential data corruption, and shuts down the cluster to protect the database contents.
+If this happens, VoltDB detects the mismatch, reports it as a potential source of data corruption, and shuts down all but one copy of each partition.